 Please note: An open mind really is a pre-requisite if you want to talk to me (or at least if you want me to like you in the long run).
 With that in mind, those of you without such a faculty, please shut the door as you leave; I wouldn't want to waste your time.

 I'm 28, a bit unusual, and a few other things.

 Things you should know about me (potential deal-breakers, and points of general [dis]interest):

 - Allegedly INFJ, if you put stock in those sorts of things.

-- I am seeing someone at the moment.
+- I am happily taken and not looking for a relationship.
 Emphasising this as apparently it's quite easy to miss the bit up by my name.
 I can understand people assuming that if you have an active profile on here you're looking for something-or-other of a romantic/extra-marital nature, but I am probably the exception that proves that rule.
-I am happy with my lady, and am looking for FRIENDS.
+I live with my partner [___dweebgal], am very happy with her, and am looking for FRIENDS ONLY.
 There may be parts further down that contradict this sentiment - please disregard them.
 I wrote too much and now I can't check it all :(

 - I'm insecure.
 I will favourite you, but I will more than likely fail to summon up the sheer strength of will to apply fingers to keys and send you a message.
 I state this in the vain hope that someone out there will find my shyness endearing, and take the initiative.
 Even "hi" helps a great deal.
 IMs are even better.

 - Not only do I like swearing, I also think it's clever.
 "Fuck" is the most versatile word in the English language.
 Consider the following grammatically correct sentence: "Oh, fuck; the fucking fucker's fucked."
 So yeah, if you're offended by bad language... well, consider yourself the subject of the aforementioned sentence, I guess.